 Our attorney is happy to discuss the best legal options to fight a DUI conviction for a minor, or a person under the age of 21.
 Some common defenses include: law enforcement errors, faulty breathalyzer tests, and inaccurate blood test equipment.
 In addition, there are always potential constitutional issues implicated in these situations, such as unreasonable searches and seizures.

-Our Orange County criminal defense attorney at the Law Office of Lauren K. Johnson can help all those who have been charged with a DUI offense in our area, including persons under the age of 21.
+Our Orange County criminal defense attorney at the Johnson Criminal Law Group can help all those who have been charged with a DUI offense in our area, including persons under the age of 21.
 We understand that minors often face immense peer pressure, leading them to exercise poor judgment without understanding the consequences of their actions.
 Our attorney works hard to help those who make these mistakes put the incident behind them and move on without the most severe consequences that might affect their lives down the road.
 If your child has been arrested for driving under the influence, please get in touch with our Orange County criminal defense lawyer as soon as possible after an arrest.
 We can be reached by phone at 949-622-5522 or you can send us a message online